platenspeler/ESP-1ch-Gateway-ver-2.0/README.md

 Dependencies
 ------------
+The software is dependent on several pieces of software, the Ardiuino IDE for ESP8266 being the most important.
+Several other libraries are also used by this program:

 - gBase64 library, The gBase library is actually a base64 library made by Adam Rudd (url=https://github.com/adamvr/arduino-base64).
 I changed the name because I had